irenealgi/irenealegre.com/unmortgage.md

 #### Last payment and calculation breakdown

-I merged these two together and created a style for "History Pages", as I knew I would need it for other sections as well.
+I merged these two together and created a component for "History Pages", as I knew I would need it for other sections as well.

 Here, you can see your latest payment as well as all other payments.
 Since my proposal displays Staircasing, Rent and Maintenance separately (even if paid in bulk), having a calculation breakdown ceased to be important.